Holy See “Vatican City”

 General Description / Cultural Significance

-This resin used in these rituals is obtained from the sap of the Balsam tree, which leaks and hardens, and is then powdered and used as incense.
-Peru and Tolu species of balsam are used as frankincense, and mixed with other species such as Balm of Gilead or pine.
+This resin used in these rituals is obtained from the sap of the Balsam tree, which leaks and hardens and is then powdered and used as incense.
+Peru and Tolu species of balsam are used as frankincense and mixed with other species such as Balm of Gilead or pine.
 Balsam is also often distilled and used in perfumes.
-Currently, the essential oil of frankincense is popular, as it is thought to relieve stress and improve both heart rate and breathing.
-It is also widely thought that balsam brings spiritual, emotional, and physical healing, as well as comfort.
+It is widely thought that balsam brings spiritual, emotional, and physical healing, as well as comfort.

 Climate Change/Conservation Status

-In 2020, Pope Francis committed the Vatican to reducing its carbon emissions to net zero by 2050 and strongly urged other countries to work to do the same.
-He backed the Paris agreement and also stated that the Vatican aimed to reach 75% waste recycling by the year 2023, and they are moving to substitute all cars with electric or hybrid models in the city-state.
-As a moral authority, the pope holds much power, and so his practical changes and his general stance regarding the climate crisis is encouraging for the rest of the planet.
+In 2020, Pope Francis committed the Vatican to reduce its carbon emissions to net zero by 2050 and strongly urged other countries to work to do the same.
+He backed the Paris Agreement and stated that the Vatican aimed to reach 75% waste recycling by the year 2023, and they are moving to substitute all cars with electric or hybrid models in the city-state.
+Pope Francis repeated Pope Paul’s message in his encyclical letter of 2015 stating, “due to an ill-considered exploitation of nature, humanity runs the risk of destroying it and becoming in turn a victim of this degradation”.
+Pope Francis said it was the moral responsibility of all people to care for the earth and that humanity must radically change its conduct.
+He has arranged many Vatican conferences on climate change with the Pontifical Academy of Sciences.
+As a moral authority, the pope holds much power, and so his practical changes and his general stance regarding the climate crisis are encouraging for the rest of the planet.

 More broadly, the Italian region’s temperatures have already been rising and they have been facing heavy precipitation patterns.
 Extreme weather has become far more frequent.
 Tornados and floods have been causing damage and death.
-The melting of Italian glaciers and subsequent rise in sea levels is a major threat to low-lying coasts.
-More changes must be made in order to reduce carbon emissions and alter the intensifying course of these weather patterns.
+The melting of Italian glaciers and the subsequent rise in sea levels is a major threat to low-lying coasts.

 As far as balsam goes, the tree is endangered in some parts of the world.
 The IUCN listed it as threatened in 2017.
 According to a few reports, balsam is threatened due to the high demand for essential oils and incense.
-Resin over-harvesting and drought conditions, as well as unprotected forests in Somaliland are a problem, as this region sells frankincense to other countries and is a major source for the Roman Catholic Church.
+Resin over-harvesting and drought conditions, as well as unprotected forests in Somaliland, are a problem, as this region sells frankincense to other countries and is a major source for the Roman Catholic Church.
 Farmers who produce frankincense are also exploited for their labor and underpaid.
-Better sustainability standards are needed in order to protect this sacred species, and fair trade prices are needed to protect the people farming it.
+Better sustainability standards are needed to protect this sacred species, and fair-trade prices are needed to protect the people farming it.

-As climate change is an unprecedented threat to all living systems of earth, it is implicated in any negative changes with balsam plants in the natural ranges where they grow.
+As climate change is an unprecedented threat to all living systems on earth, it is implicated in any negative changes with balsam plants in the natural ranges where they grow.

 Alternate Names